Best Dog DNA Tests 2023: DNA My Dog vs Wisdom Panel vs Embark vs Orivet vs EasyDNA & More

 WinnerRunner-UpThird Place

-EmbarkWisdom PanelOrivet
+EmbarkWisdom PanelAncestry

 How Does Dog DNA Testing Work?

 In a few weeks, you’ll receive a report that includes your dog’s DNA results.
-Depending on the company and the type of test, you’ll see the percentage breakdown of your dog’s breeds and risks for developing some hereditary diseases (or being a carrier).
+Depending on the company and the type of test, you’ll see the percentage breakdown of your dog’s breeds and risks for developing certain hereditary diseases (or being a carrier).
 Some companies also offer parentage testing and purebred and designer dog testing.

 What’s The Best Dog DNA Test?

-Winner: Embark Review
+Winner: Embark Dog DNA Test Review

 Personal Experience